 In the Republic of Croatia, private international law is governed by the Private International Law Act (Zakon o međunarodnom privatnom pravu) (Narodne Novine (NN; Official Gazette of the Republic of Croatia) No 101/17), which entered into force on 29 January 2019.
-The Private International Law Act addresses private law relations with an international dimension, the jurisdiction of Croatian courts and other authorities in these private law relations with an international dimension, and the recognition and enforcement of foreign court judgments.
+The Private International Law Act addresses private law relations with an international dimension, the jurisdiction of Croatian courts and other authorities in these private law relations with an international dimension and the relevant rules of procedure, as well as the recognition and enforcement of foreign court judgments.
 The Private International Law Act is applied to private law relations with an international dimension unless they are already regulated by binding legal instruments of the European Union, international treaties in force in Croatia and other laws in force in Croatia.